Rindbee/godot-docs-l10n/classes/zh_Hant/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC7_SRGB_BLOCK** = ``145``

-顯存壓縮的無符號紅、綠、藍、Alpha 通道資料格式，使用正規化的值、非線性 sRGB 編碼。取值均在 ``[0.0, 1.0]`` 的範圍內。該格式的精度為紅、綠、藍通道在 4 到 7 位之間，Alpha 通道在 0 到 8 位之間。使用 BC7 紋理壓縮。也叫 BPTC HDR。
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is between 4 and 7 bits for the red/green/blue channels and between 0 and 8 bits for the alpha channel.
+Also known as BPTC LDR.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8_UNORM_BLOCK: